j-berg-au/BOUNDLESS/content/Notes.md

 	- Maybe make the second weapon a prerequisite, so that you can send one weapon flying and wield another.
 Then you can attack and do moves from either location.
 But give enemies some way of dealing with the flying weapon
 - Make Grapple better
 - Make Shove better
-**Adept**
+- Spend Adrenaline to imbue weapon with MAGIC.
+It now do BONUS DAMAGE (a little) and maybe a BONUS EFFECT **Adept**
-- Buffs to invisibility (or buffs for while you are invisible) **Mage**
+- Buffs to invisibility (or buffs for while you are invisible)
+- +1 Die on Tricks with certain tags
+- Bonus from attacking from HIDDEN (bonus damage, increased crit range?
+Maybe this is a talent tree?)
+- Virtuoso talent that helps remove stress (Narrative) **Mage**
 - Flavour as alterations to your spellcasting weapon?
+- Spend extra Mana to turn a Major Action Spell into a Minor Action?
 - Arcane Theorems
 - Major/Minor Action to gain Mana.
 Limited use per combat.
 - Additional **Forbidden Deals** for Invoker.